Where To Stay In Tulum

 Where to stay in Tulum

 The first you need to decide before booking accommodation is where to stay in Tulum.
 This is particularly important because there are four very distinct areas to stay in Tulum and each one of them has many pros and cons.
 You are going to need to take a lot of things into consideration when choosing your accommodation in Tulum.
-In this post I’ve mostly included hotels in Tulum, I actually have full blog posts on Airbnb’s in Tulum, Boutique Hotels in Tulum, and Hostels in Tulum you can read if you aren’t looking for hotels.
+In this post I’ve mostly included best hotels in Tulum, I actually have full blog posts on Boutique Hotels in Tulum, and Hostels in Tulum you can read if you aren’t looking for hotels.

 Adventures in Mexico | The Best Boutique Hotels in Tulum | Where to stay in Tulum